 If I am ever to live the life I say I want, I need a new story.
 Is that true?
 Do I need a story?
-If I did need a story I think I’d need tell one that distill the events of my life into steps that lead towards empowerment, because while I am not telling “poor me” tales, I am also not telling “watch me” or “look at me” tales.
+If I did need a story I think I’d need tell one that distills the events of my life into steps that lead towards empowerment, because while I am not telling “poor me” tales, I am also not telling “watch me” or “look at me” tales.
 Mostly, when asked what I am up to, I don’t have a lot to say.

 Do I need a story?
 I think about the corn sage and ponder what life would be like if every moment I was simply present to what is in front of me.

 Maybe the answer lies is letting go of the notion that there is somewhere to get to, some goal to be accomplished.
 I sometimes frame my life with goals.
 It’s future based, and although I have improved in my ability to trust that things are working out even when I can’t exactly see where the path leads, I still insist that the point is to follow the road.
 I act like there is some place to get to and I’m not sure there is.
 I suspect there is only wakening up to what was always there.